Marla Brown

 Marla A. Gallo Brown (born 1970) is an American politician who currently represents the 9th District in the Pennsylvania House of Representatives since 2023.
 She is a member of the Republican Party.

 Early life and education

-Brown was born in 1970, the eldest of four siblings.
-She is of Italian ancestry and was raised in Edinburg, Pennsylvania.
+Brown was born in 1970, the eldest of four siblings, in Edinburg, Pennsylvania.
+She is of Italian ancestry.
 Brown graduated from Mohawk High School in 1988.
 She earned Bachelor of Arts degree from Gannon University in 1992 and a Master of Science from Geneva College in 2000.

-Political career
+Career

+Brown worked for UPS for 15 years, including working in London as the company's director of sales and marketing for the United Kingdom and Ireland.
+She later ran a medical spa in Georgia for nine years.

 In 2022, Brown won a three-way Republican primary election to challenge incumbent Democratic Pennsylvania State Representative from the 9th District Chris Sainato.
 She defeated Sainato in the general election.